LucieKarm/en.sijemerousky.cz/index.markdown

 # *I need face masks – what should I do?*
-Brno is currently lacking disposable face masks for nursing homes or social workers in the field.
+Brno is currently lacking disposable face masks for nursing homes and social workers in the field.
 Until the supplies resume, we will sew, collect, disinfect, pack and distribute masks, where it is needed the most. **If you are a field worker, social worker or work in the health services and you need a mask, [contact us](https://docs.google.com/forms/d/e/1FAIpQLScT2zbyMPZp4LBdd6X_dBT3eAm15iF6gO4dS5KwYaPchdvWbA/viewform?usp=sf_link).**

 It is not in our capabilities to sew for individuals; the priority is given to the organisations that care for the people at risk.
 Thank you for your understanding.